8 Microsoft Teams Best Practices for Seamless Governance

 7. Choose workflow-relevant third-party apps

-Microsoft Teams has around 600 third-party apps ready to be installed in the Teams environment, so choosing the ones that are relevant to a company’s own workflow to drive further productivity and security should be prioritized.
+Microsoft Teams has around 600 third-party apps ready to be installed in the Teams environment, so it should be prioritized to choose the ones relevant to a company’s workflow to drive further productivity and security.
 By doing so, users can install those on their end without needing tech support.
 Just make sure that only a manageable number of apps are permitted to be used to lessen the time and effort in managing the app data backend.

 8. Make approvals an SOP

-To further streamline the creation of teams, establishing the habit of asking for approval first is necessary.
-Assigning this task to team leaders or department heads can ease the burden of approval requests to the IT team.
-This would avoid creating multiple and unnecessary teams for the organization.
+Establishing the habit of asking for approval first is necessary to further streamline team creation.
+Assigning this task to team leaders or department heads can ease the burden of approval requests on the IT team, avoiding the creation of multiple and unnecessary teams for the organization.

 Approvals aren’t always necessary, but it is important when creating a team or a channel should be kept in mind.